bwmarrin/lit/README.md

 lit.Debug("message here")
 ```

-Now that will be logged anytime your lit.LogLevel is set to LogDebug.
+Now that will be logged anytime your `lit.LogLevel` is set to `lit.LogDebug`.

-There's also lit.Warning() and lit.Informational() methods that can be used
+There's also `lit.Warning()` and `lit.Informational()` methods that can be used
 similarly.

 ## Options

 ### lit.LogLevel
-Can be set to LogError, LogWarning, LogInformational, and LogDebug.
-The default
+Can be set to `lit.LogError`, `lit.LogWarning`, `lit.LogInformational`, and
-is LogError.
+`lit.LogDebug`.
+The default is `lit.LogError`.

 ### lit.Prefix
 Can be set to any string you want to prefix all logged messages.
+The default is
+`LIT`.

 ### lit.Writer
 This can be set to any io.Writer and that's where your logged messages will go.
+The default is `os.Stderr`.